devopsdelivery/yoda/linux/students/olga-cadavez.md

 # LAB 06

-In your home directory create the directory /linuxdatabase.
+1. In your home directory create the directory /linuxdatabase.

+ mkdir ~/linuxdatabase

-Create the the file create_users_table.
+2. Create the the file create_users_table.

+touch ~/create_users_table

-Insert the content in the file create_table_users.sql into the file create_users_table (use the nano editor).
+3. Insert the content in the file create_table_users.sql into the file create_users_table (use the nano editor).

+nano ~/create_users_table

-Create the the file insert_users_table.
+4. Create the the file insert_users_table.

+touch ~insert_users_table

 Insert the content in the file insert_table_users.sql into the file insert_users_table (use the nano editor).
 Add the files create_users_table and insert_users_table to a tar archive with the name dbscripts.tar.
 Extract the files from the tar archive dbscripts.tar to the directory extracted_dbscripts.